williain/multitools/doc/guide.rst

     message = EmptyMessage( "target_id" )

-In practive, you'll rarely instantiate an empty message, unless you subclass it to give it a type that you can use as an event notifier.
+In practice, you'll rarely instantiate an empty message, unless you subclass it to give it a type that you can use as an event notifier.
 Other message types take arguments, such as StringMessage::